Aurorastation/Aurora.3/maps/dungeon_spawns/README.txt

 11. Merge the dungeons you made.
 12. Ensure that you're not a fuckup and did everything right.
 13. Do git magic here.

+Final Notes:
+If the dungeon is meant to be unique, append "_unique" at the end of the filename (like "snowflake_unique") so it can only spawn once.
+Otherwise, your dungeon may occur multiple times.

+Ensure that your dungeon actually works if you've added anything complex like a powernet or some other complex thing.
+You can do this by temporarily deleting all the rest of the dungeon files so your unique dungeon will always spawn.